Ford Country Sedan

 The Ford Country Sedan is a full-size station wagon that was built by Ford in the United States from 1952 until 1974.
 It was part of the U.S. Ford full-size car line available in each year.

 The Country Sedan was the mid-trim station wagon in the U.S. Ford range.
 Unlike the Country Squire, the Country Sedan featured plain body sides.
 As a full-size wagon, it could carry up to 9 passengers, if so equipped.
-For every year it was sold, regardless of the model line it was aligned with, the Country Sedan outsold the more exclusive Country Squire due to the more modest standard and optional equipment included while using the same powertrain of the more expensive version.
+For every year it was sold, regardless of the model line it was aligned with, the Country Sedan outsold the more exclusive Country Squire due to the more modest standard and optional equipment included while using the same powertrain as the more expensive version.